 Target: Howard Schultz, Chairman and CEO of Starbucks

-Goal: Stop bottling water in drought-stricken California.
+Goal: Thank coffee company for stopping water bottling operations in drought-stricken California.

 Dear Chairman Schultz,

 I am writing you today regarding your company’s decision to phase out water bottling operations in California.
 I wanted to take the time to thank you for bowing to public concern and prioritizing the environment over profits.

 California is becoming a desert.
 Crops are dying, reservoirs are literally drying up, and homes and cities are taking unprecedented steps to ration their water use.
 The people who are in California, who need water to survive, should always take priority over the profits of private enterprise.
 Thankfully, you and your business seem to agree with this sentiment, and decided to amend your ventures accordingly.

 In a world dominated by corporations that care nothing for the environment if it stands in the way of the almighty dollar, it is refreshing to see one embrace its public responsibility.
 The world would be a better place if other companies followed in your footsteps.
 Thank you for doing the right thing and relocating your bottling operations out of drought-stricken California.